cnescatlab/i-CodeCNES/Home.md

 ```

 # Quick analysis
+## ⚠️ File extensions
+Analysis on project are based on file extension to attribute the good file to the good analyzer.
+Which mean, it's not required to filter file's extension when launching an anlysis on a project, however it's important (especially in shell) that files that should be analyzed have an appropriate extension.

+Extension supported by languages :
+* Shell : sh, ksh, bash
+* Fortran : f, f77, f90, F, F90, F77, fortran

+> A Shell file for instance, like "no_extension" should be renamed "no_extension.sh" before running the analysis.

 ## i-Code CNES IDE and Eclipse plugin
 ### Preferences
 Select `Window > Preferences > i-Code CNES`.